adrianomg/PAMPAR/README.md

 In our research we found out that there is no benchmark focused on comparing parallel programing interfaces.

-This is a initial work.
+This is a initial work and we still updating these applications.
 Currently the benchmark consists of 13 parallel pseudo-applications, each parallelized using PThreads, OpenMP, MPI-1, and MPI-2 (dynamic processes creation).

 The pseudo-aplications are:
   - Pi Caluculation       (PI);